 Deeply moving character journey

-Only very special books, the most memorable and impactful ones, are awarded our 5 Star rating here at Booklover Book Reviews — Eleanor Oliphant is Completely Fine is definitely one of them.
+In summary, only very special books, the most memorable and impactful ones, are awarded our 5 Star rating here at Booklover Book Reviews… Eleanor Oliphant is Completely Fine is definitely one of them.

 BOOK RATING: The Story 5 / 5 ; The Writing 5 / 5